rsnodgrass/hassio-addons/lutron-radiora1/README.md

 * Raspberry Pi capable of running [Hassio](https://www.home-assistant.io/hassio/)
 * RS232 Serial interface to Pi: direct wire RadioRA RA-S232 to Pi pins *OR* a USB serial adapter

-See the [HomeMation Lutron RadioRA Manager](https://github.com/homemations/SmartThings) for details on hardware setup, SmartThings groovy script installs, as well as what features are supported.
+See the [Homemations Lutron RadioRA Manager](https://github.com/homemations/SmartThings) for details on hardware setup, SmartThings groovy script installs, as well as what features are supported.
 Note, the initial Lutron RadioRA Manager release only supports dimmers, switches and zones.

 ### Hassio Setup